-NOTE: The scores in parentheses indicate the cut point on the scale at which the achievement-level range begins.
+NOTE: The scores in parentheses in the shaded boxes indicate the lowest point on the 0-500 scale at which the achievement-level range begins.

 SOURCE: National Assessment Governing Board.
-(2008).
-Mathematics Framework for the 2009 National Assessment of Educational Progress.
+(2010).
+Mathematics Framework for the 2011 National Assessment of Educational Progress.
 Washington, DC: Author.